Background pattern

 What is Gilenya used for

-Gilenya is used in adults and in children and adolescents (10 years of age and older) to treat relapsing-remitting multiple sclerosis (RRMS), particularly in:
+Gilenya is used in adults and in children and adolescents (from 10 years of age and older) to treat relapsing-remitting multiple sclerosis (MS) (a disease where symptoms periodically occur), particularly in:

--Patients who do not respond to treatment despite treatment for RRMS.
+• Patient who do not respond to treatment despite MS treatment.

 or

-Gilenya does not cure RRMS, but helps to reduce the number of relapses and slow the progression of physical disabilities caused by RRMS.
+Gilenya does not cure MS, but it helps to reduce the number of relapses and slow down the progression of physical disabilities due to MS.

 What is multiple sclerosis

-Multiple sclerosis (MS) is a chronic disease that affects the central nervous system (CNS), consisting of the brain and spinal cord.
-In MS, inflammation destroys the protective covering (called myelin) that surrounds the nerves in the CNS, preventing the nerves from functioning correctly.
+MS is a chronic disease that affects the central nervous system (CNS), which consists of the brain and spinal cord.
+In MS, inflammation destroys the protective covering (called myelin) that surrounds the nerves in the CNS, preventing the nerves from functioning properly.
 This process is called demyelination.

-Relapsing-remitting MS is characterized by repeated attacks (relapses) of CNS symptoms that are a reflection of the inflammation that occurs in the CNS.
-Symptoms vary from patient to patient, but generally include difficulties walking, numbness in some part of the body (tingling), vision problems, or balance disorders.
-Symptoms of a relapse may disappear completely when the relapse ends, but some problems may persist.
+Relapsing-remitting MS is characterized by repeated attacks (relapses) of neurological symptoms that reflect the inflammation occurring in the CNS.
+Symptoms vary from one patient to another, but usually include difficulties walking, loss of sensation in some part of the body (numbness), vision problems, or balance disorders.
+The symptoms of a relapse may disappear completely when the relapse ends, but some problems may persist.

 How Gilenya works

-Gilenya helps combat the immune system's attacks on the CNS by reducing the ability of some white blood cells (lymphocytes) to move freely within the body and preventing them from reaching the brain and spinal cord.
-This limits nerve damage attributed to MS. Gilenya also reduces some of the body's immune responses.
+Gilenya helps to combat the attacks of the immune system on the CNS by reducing the ability of some white blood cells (lymphocytes) to move freely within the body and preventing them from reaching the brain and spinal cord.
+This limits the nerve damage attributed to multiple sclerosis.
+Gilenya also reduces some of the immune responses of your body.

-2. What you need to know before starting Gilenya
+2. What you need to know before starting to take Gilenya

 Do not take Gilenya

-• if you have a weakened immune system(due to a condition known as immunodeficiency syndrome, a disease, or medications that suppress the immune system).
+• Ifyou have a weakened immune system(due to an immunodeficiency syndrome, a disease, or medications that suppress the immune system).

-• if you have an active severe infection or an active chronic infectionsuch as hepatitis or tuberculosis.
+• Ifyou have a severe active or chronic active infectionsuch as hepatitis or tuberculosis.

-• if, in the last 6 months, you have had a heart attack, angina, stroke, or transient ischemic attack or any type of heart failure.
+• If, in the last 6months, you have had a heart attack, chest pain, stroke, or stroke warning, or any type of heart failure.

-• if you have any type ofirregular or abnormal heart rhythm(arrhythmia), including patients in whom the electrocardiogram (ECG) shows prolongation of the QT interval before starting treatment with Gilenya.
+• Ifyou have any type of irregular or abnormal heartbeat(arrhythmia), including patients in whom the electrocardiogram (ECG) shows a prolonged QT interval before starting treatment with Gilenya.

-• if you are taking or have recently taken medications for irregular heart rhythmssuch as quinidine, disopyramide, amiodarone, or sotalol.
+• If you are taking or have recently taken medications for an irregular heartbeatsuch as quinidine, disopyramide, amiodarone, or sotalol.

-• if you arepregnantor if you are a woman of childbearing potential and do not use an effective contraceptive method.
+• If you are pregnantor if you are a woman of childbearing age and are not using an effective contraceptive method.

-• if you are allergicto fingolimod or to any of the other components of this medication (including those listed in section 6).
+• If you are allergicto fingolimod or to any of the other components of this medication (included in section 6).

-If any of the above conditions apply to you or you are unsure, inform your doctor before taking Gilenya.
+If any of the above cases apply to you or if you are unsure, tell your doctor before taking Gilenya.

 Warnings and precautions